Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

   $ find /sys/kernel/tracing/events -type d

-will give a fair indication of the number of events available.
+will give a fair indication of the woke number of events available.

 2.2 PCL (Performance Counters for Linux)
 ----------------------------------------

-Discovery and enumeration of all counters and events, including tracepoints, are available with the perf tool.
+Discovery and enumeration of all counters and events, including tracepoints, are available with the woke perf tool.
 Getting a list of available events is a simple case of::

   $ perf list 2>&1 | grep Tracepoint